MERGE INTERVALS

 Roman2 - otherwise known Python with pointers and curly braces - is my first attempt at creating a dependency free programming language.
 Roman2 is comprised of a recursive descent parser, an assembler, virtual machine, and runtime garbage collector.
 The syntax is primitive, borrowing the feel of C but the expression of Python from the early 21st century.
 Included are lists, dicts, strings, booleans, and numeric double types.
 Roman2 has no real benefit over popular mainline programming languages, save for it’s small runtime source and final executable size.

-Included be roughly 40 solved leetcode examples to showcase the language’s capabilities.
+Included are roughly 40 solved leetcode examples to showcase the language’s capabilities.
 A popular question of medium difficulty is that of merging intervals:

 # MERGE INTERVALS